apple/swift-nio-oblivious-http/README.md

 A trusted relay is used to prevent metadata being used for tracking purposes while the payload is encrypted to ensure only the destination can access it.

 This library provides all the components required to implement Oblivious HTTP.
-In the future an out of the box solution will exist.
+We intend to extend this project to provide out-of-box solutions compatible with swift-nio.

 ## Supported Swift Versions